Is Linear Feedback on Smoothed Dynamics Sufficient for Stabilizing Contact-Rich Plans?: Results

 \subsection{Results of SP-TrajOPT}

 \fig{fig:coverage-sp} shows the coverage of SP-TrajOPT. \fig{fig:coverage-rrt} and \fig{fig:coverage-sp} shows that SP-TrajOPT could successfully converge given reference trajectories by RRT.
 The success rate of SP-TrajOPT given 340 reference trajectories is 82.8\%.
-To the best of the authors' knowledge, this is the highest success rate among contact-implicit trajectory optimization frameworks.
+We believe that this success rate is relatively high compared to other contact-implicit trajectory optimization frameworks.
 We think this is because the contact complementarity constraints are implicitly imposed through $f_\kappa$ in our formulation.
 We also observe that the average position and orientation errors of the cylinder are reduced, from \SI{0.18}{\meter} and \SI{71.9}{\degree} with RRT to \SI{0.14}{\meter} and \SI{55.0}{\degree} with SP-TrajOPT, respectively.
 Hence, our SP-TrajOPT could successfully generate more optimal trajectories.